Learn more about our featured winery principals from Winebow Imports.

 Catalonia, DO Cava, Spain

-Since 1921, Mertixell Juvé’s family has been dedicated to the highest standards in their production of Cava in the Penedès region of Spain.
-Outstanding in quality, Juvé y Camps Cava is regularly served by Spain’s royal family.
+Since 1921, Meritxell’s family has been dedicated to the highest standards in their production of Cava in the Penedès region of Spain.
+Meritxell became CEO at age 32, continuing the family tradition into its 5th generation.
+Outstanding in quality, Juvé & Camps is regularly served by Spain’s royal family.

 Alexandra Marnier Lapostolle